hihipy/hihipy.github.io/README.md

 ### BUG-016: MonoLisa Italic + SS02 cursive script unreadable for dyslexic readers

 **Symptom:** A reader with dyslexia reported the body text was hard to read.
 The site shipped MonoLisa Italic with `font-feature-settings: "ss02" 1` everywhere except code blocks.
-SS02 is MonoLisa's stylistic alternate that turns italic into a flowing cursive script — visually striking but functionally a script font for body text and headings.
+SS02 is MonoLisa's stylistic alternate that turns italic into a flowing cursive script, visually striking but functionally a script font for body text and headings.

 **Cause:** Italic-as-body-text is unconventional and creates real reading friction for many readers.
 Cursive-style italic specifically (which SS02 is) compounds the issue because the connected, sloped letterforms reduce per-character visual distinctiveness.
 Dyslexic readers in particular rely on per-character distinctiveness to disambiguate similar letters (b/d, p/q, m/w).
 The italic cursive collapses this distinctiveness across all letters, not just the typically-confused pairs.

 **Fix applied:** Switched to a hybrid typography system.
 Body text and most headings (h2-h6) now use **Atkinson Hyperlegible**, a sans-serif designed by the Braille Institute specifically for low-vision and dyslexic readers.
 The font has visually distinct letterforms (no I/l/1 collisions, no b/d mirroring) which helps every reader, not just dyslexic ones.
 Loaded as four self-hosted woff2 files (Regular, Italic, Bold, BoldItalic) from `static/fonts/`, converted from upstream TTF via fontTools at ~24KB each.

 H1 page titles (the terminal-prompt strings like `Σ ~/sala  # About Me`) and the {{< typeit >}} typing animations remain in MonoLisa upright.
-These are the identity-defining typography of the site, and upright MonoLisa is not the readability barrier — italic cursive was.
+These are the identity-defining typography of the site, and upright MonoLisa is not the readability barrier; italic cursive was.
 Keeping the terminal-prompt look in H1s and animations preserves the brand without re-introducing the dyslexia issue.
 Code blocks remain in MonoLisa upright with ligatures, unchanged.

 **Implementation in `assets/css/custom.css`:**